liferay/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/06-creating-ios-screenlets.markdown

 You're done!
 Your Screenlet is a ready-to-use component that you can add to your storyboard.
-You can even [package](/develop/tutorials/-/knowledge_base/7-0/creating-ios-themes#publish-your-themes-using-cocoapods) it to contribute to the Screens project or distribute with CocoaPods.
+You can even [package](/develop/tutorials/-/knowledge_base/7-0/creating-ios-themes#publish-your-themes-using-cocoapods) it to contribute to the Screens project or distribute it with CocoaPods.
 Now you know how to create iOS Screenlets!
 <!--
 Commenting out until advanced tutorial is published: